Fault tolerance - Amazon Web Services Support

 Recommended Action

-If the load balancer has been deleted, either create a new load balancer or target group then associate it to the Auto Scaling group, or create a new Auto Scaling group without the load balancer.
+If the load balancer has been deleted, either create a new load balancer or target group and then associate it to the Auto Scaling group. or create a new Auto Scaling group without the load balancer.
 For information about creating a new Auto Scaling group with a new load balancer, see Set Up an Auto-Scaled and Load-Balanced Application.
 For information about creating a new Auto Scaling group without a load balancer, see Create Auto Scaling Group in Getting Started With Auto Scaling Using the Console.

 Additional Resources